cowboyisaac/10x0x/README.md

 Worthy pursuits refer to 10x value propositions and critical point of failures are the 0xs inherent to the 10x proposition.

 ## Usage

+Yes: Fast grasping the critcal factors..

+No: Quantitative analysis, evaluation of value proposition

+dont resort 0x as a to-to list. it generates todo list.
+10x generate visions, 0x create actions. massive effective actions.

-See more in 10x0x in action chapter.
+See more in 10x0x in action section.

 ## Design Principles and justification